By Stephanie L. Haft and Fumiko Hoeft, M.D., Ph.D.

 Zheng, C., Erickson, A.G., Kingston, N.M., & Noonan, P.M.
 (2014).
 The relationship among self-determination, self-concept, and academic achievement for students with learning disabilities.
 Journal of Learning Disabilities, 47, 462–474.

 Stephanie L. Haft is the laboratory manager and socioemotional project manager at UCSF BrainLENS Laboratory.
 She is interested in how emotions and cognition interact in students, particularly in at-risk populations.

-Fumiko Hoeft, MD, PhD is associate professor in the Department of Child & Adolescent Psychiatry and Weill Institute for Neurosciences (UCSF); director of the Laboratory for Educational Neuroscience (brainLENS.org); and research scientist at Haskins Laboratories.
+Fumiko Hoeft, M.D., Ph.D., is a professor in the Department of Child & Adolescent Psychiatry and Weill Institute for Neurosciences (UCSF); director of the Laboratory for Educational Neuroscience (brainLENS.org); and research scientist at Haskins Laboratories.
 She is a member of the board of directors of the Dyslexia Center at the University of California, San Francisco (UCSF), the IDA, the National Center for Learning Disabilities (NCLD), and the Center for Childhood Creativity (CCC).
 She was the 2014 Geschwind Memorial Lecturer for IDA.
 BrainLENS is interested in how cognitive science can inform educational and clinical practices, with specific interests in understanding the neurobiological cause of dyslexia, early identification and prediction, and the emotional resilience necessary to succeed.